 You have the right to know what is in your file.

 You may request and obtain all the information about you in the files of a CRA (your “file disclosure”).
 You will be required to provide proper identification, which may include your Social Security number.
-Your disclosure, a.k.a. credit report, will be free or no more than $13.00 per CRA (2021 limit).
-See, how to Order Credit Report.
+Your disclosure, a.k.a. credit report, will be free or no more than $13.50 per CRA (2022 limit).
+See how to Order Credit Report.

 You are entitled to a free file disclosure if 1) a person has taken adverse action against you because of information in your credit report; 2) you are the victim of identity theft and place a fraud alert in your file; 3) your file contains inaccurate information as a result of fraud; 4) you are on public assistance; 5) you are unemployed, but expect to apply for employment within 60 days.

 Also, all consumers are entitled to one free disclosure every 12 months upon request from each nationwide credit bureau and from nationwide specialty consumer reporting agencies.
-Temporarily, every week through April 2021 due to 2020 CARES Act.
-See, how to Order Credit Report.
+See how to Order Credit Report.

 You have the right to ask for a credit score.